Living donor kidney transplant12 June 2023

 Contact your doctor immediately if you experience any of these symptoms.

 These drugs suppress your immune system and prevent the body from attacking foreign tissue.
-Therefore, you need to use anti-rejection drugs until your body gets used to your new kidney.
+Therefore, you must use anti-rejection drugs until your body gets used to your new kidney.
 In the early stages after kidney transplantation, it is difficult to diagnose rejection.
-Moreover, if rejection has started, it is usually not possible to reverse it.
+Moreover, if rejection has started, it is usually impossible to reverse it.
 No matter how good you feel, you should never miss your anti-rejection medication.
 Even missing a dose can cause rejection to begin.

 To use your medicines correctly: